Architecture and Landscape BA

 - Humanities 2

-ARC 104 concerns the reciprocal relationship between architecture and society, exploring the issues through a broad range of case studies.
-Mainly dwellings, these include several from anthropological sources dealing with vernacular buildings to show how architecture worked when people built for themselves directly without recourse to building specialists and mechanised technology.
-The course seeks to establish that architecture works not only through style and symbolic reference but also in the way it is organised, through the framing of human activities and rituals.
-The cross-cultural approach prompts the question of what remains specific to a local context and what can be regarded as universal.10 credits
+ARC104 concerns the reciprocal relationship between architecture, the built environment and society, exploring the issues through a broad range of case studies.
+It will focus on a range of buildings, mainly dwellings.
+Through a multidisciplinary and cross-cultural approach, cases will include, for instance, vernacular, indigenous and everyday buildings to show how architecture worked when people built for themselves directly without recourse to building specialists and mechanised technology.
+The course seeks to establish that architecture works through different categorisations, such as style, symbolic references, typologies, use, materiality, meaning, structure, layout, form, but also through the framing of human activities and rituals.
+The cross-cultural approach prompts the question if there are aspects that remain specific to a local context and if in some cases, some of these can be regarded as universal, or not.10 credits

 This module introduces students to the full scope and diversity of landscape architecture and the role of landscape architects in tackling contemporary social and environmental issues, presenting and giving examples of the areas of practice known as planning, design and management, with particular reference to the Sheffield area.
 The role of the Landscape Institute is also introduced.
 The aim of this module is to familiarise students with the range of work undertaken by landscape architects and the challenges the profession faces.10 credits